kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 ./installation/cmd/run.sh
 ```

-This script sets up default parameters, starts minikube, builds kyma-installer, generates local configuration, creates installer custom resource and finally sets up installer.
-Each step is explained in details below.
+This script sets up default parameters, starts minikube, builds kyma-installer, generates local configuration, creates `installer` Custom Resource and sets up installer.
+Subsequent sections provide a detailed description of each step.

-### Installation run parameters
+### Installation parameters

-Script `installation/cmd/run.sh` can be run with following option:
+You can execute the `installation/cmd/run.sh` script with the following parameters:

-- `--skip-minikube-start` - it skips execution of the `installation/scripts/minikube.sh` script, for details see section "Start minikube" in this document
+- `--skip-minikube-start` - it skips execution of the `installation/scripts/minikube.sh` script.
+See the "Start Minikube" section for more details.
-- `--cr` - path to the installer custom resource file, when not provided script generates default local custom resource
 - `--vm-driver` -  either `virtualbox` or `hiperkit` depending on your operating system

 ## Start minikube